chanabhi/ENSO_LSB/README.md

 This repository contains the code and data used to model the El Niño–Southern Oscillation (ENSO) using Locally Stationary Basis (LSB) processes.

 ### Data
 The ENSO data used in this project is sourced from the National Oceanic and Atmospheric Administration (NOAA).
-Specifically, the Southern Oscillation Index (SOI) dataset is obtained from:
+Specifically, the dataset is obtained from:

 https://www.ncei.noaa.gov/access/monitoring/enso/soi